Guyana condemns ‘hostile act’ by Venezuela in local waters

-GEORGETOWN, Guyana (AP) — Guyana’s foreign ministry is condemning what it says was a dangerous incursion into local waters, after a Norwegian ship hired by ExxonMobil was intercepted by a Venezuelan naval vessel.
+GEORGETOWN, Guyana (AP) — Guyana’s foreign ministry has condemned what it says was a dangerous incursion into local waters after a Norwegian ship hired by ExxonMobil was “intercepted” by a Venezuelan naval vessel.

 The ship, Ramform Tethys, was contracted to conduct seismic work by the company in a block off Guyana’s coast.

-It was approached Saturday morning by the Venezuelan navy, which did not board the ship and later left the area.
+It was approached Saturday morning by the Venezuelan navy, which did not board the ship and later left the area, according to Norway’s Petroleum Geo-Services, which was performing the seismic survey on behalf of Irving, Texas-based ExxonMobil.

-In a statement, the foreign ministry called the incident an “illegal, aggressive and hostile act” by Venezuela “which once again demonstrates the real threat to Guyana’s economic development by its western neighbor.”
+In a statement Saturday night, the foreign ministry called the incident an “illegal, aggressive and hostile act” by Venezuela “which once again demonstrates the real threat to Guyana’s economic development by its western neighbor.”

 Most Read Business Stories